 UX Case Study

-Creating a UX Project Management System for UX Designers to Analyze and Manage their Stories
+Creating a UX Project Management System for UX Designers to Analyse and Manage their Stories

 A system for UX Designers to start their UX projects correctly using Airtable, an online, collaborative database program

 Last summer, two UX Designers were added to the large, multi-team web app development project I was working on.
-As the Sr. UX Interaction Designer, I was charged with making sure their UX work was consistent and aligned with our Design System and UX standards.
+As the Lead Product Designer, I was charged with making sure their UX work was consistent and aligned with our Design System and UX standards.
 Through my UX review of their stories, I noticed problems, especially with how their stories were started.

 These problems included: